uvdsl/LinkedData-Logistics/README.md

 # LinkedData-Logistics
 This project is concerned with the verification of Linked Data in the logistics domain.
 As ensuring integrity of Linked Data is inherently difficult, we propose a scheme to provide proof in a trustless manner by using *Smart Contracts* on the Ethereum platform.
-For a quick overview, see the information provided below or read our research paper [[1](https://github.com/uvdsl/LinkedData-Logistics#sources)], availbale [here](https://link.springer.com/chapter/10.1007%2F978-3-030-33220-4_28)!
+For a quick overview, see the information provided below or read our research paper [[1](https://github.com/uvdsl/LinkedData-Logistics#sources)], available [here](https://link.springer.com/chapter/10.1007%2F978-3-030-33220-4_28)!

-For a short showcase, take a look at our demo websites for the Webagent [(BPM 2020)](http://people.aifb.kit.edu/co1683/2020/bpm-demo/), or its predecessor, the CLI [(SEMANTiCS 2019 Demo)](http://people.aifb.kit.edu/co1683/2019/ld-chain/semantics-demo/).
+For a short showcase, take a look at our [website for a demo submission about the Webagent](http://people.aifb.kit.edu/co1683/2020/bpm-demo/), or the website of its predecessor, the [CLI (published as demo at SEMANTiCS 2019)](http://people.aifb.kit.edu/co1683/2019/ld-chain/semantics-demo/).
-You can also read the corresponding Posters&Demo papers of the Webagent [[3](https://github.com/uvdsl/LinkedData-Logistics#sources)] and the CLI [[2](https://github.com/uvdsl/LinkedData-Logistics#sources)].
+You can also read the corresponding Posters&Demo papers about the Webagent [[3](https://github.com/uvdsl/LinkedData-Logistics#sources)] and the CLI [[2](https://github.com/uvdsl/LinkedData-Logistics#sources)].

-Regarding the data environment for the demos, you find all the RDF and blockchain in [data](https://github.com/uvdsl/LinkedData-Logistics/tree/master/data).
+Regarding the data environment for the demos, you find all the RDF and the Ethereum blockchain in [data](https://github.com/uvdsl/LinkedData-Logistics/tree/master/data).

 ---